 Having the right people in attendance is essential to achieving the goal of a QBR.
 Ensure that all the key decision-makers who signed the managed services agreement are in attendance at the first QBR.

 If everything goes well, these decision-makers will be the ones to approve your technology roadmap going forward.
 They will also be the ones to sign off on new IT initiatives that improve their business operations.
 Typically, C-suite executives, department heads, your technical account manager, and customer success manager should be in attendance.

-What You Should Include in a QBR
+What You Should Include in an MSP QBR

 KPIs are a great way to track progress and successful outcomes.
 The right indicators can help you quantify the impact of your managed IT services on your clients’ business goals.
 Such clear takeaways show clients the value of partnering with your MSP company and help ensure a mutually beneficial long-term relationship going forward.